ari-flowers/chromatify-front-end/README.md

 # Chromatify
+chromatify.surge.sh

 # Description
 Chromatify is a simplified Spotify search app utilizing OAuth to access Spotify's API to display results.

 # Brief Example
 When the backend server is running successfully at http://localhost:3000/dashboard you will see the site's landing page.
+From here you can type in a search and view results:

 ![image](https://i.imgur.com/3tiwj84.png)
 # List of Features / User Stories